JonnyPickard/cv/README.md

 ## Background

 Having always been massively interested in tech, particularly game mechanics and apps, I found myself finishing a degree in Biology still never having had the chance to pursue my passion.
-After months of learning small amounts of code in my spare time I decided a bootcamp was the way to go in order to accellerate the process massively.
+After months of learning small amounts of code in my spare time I decided a bootcamp was the way to go in order to accelerate the process massively.
 I worked towards going to Makers Academy where I learnt to code web technologies using best practices from the ground up.

 After MA I undertook a Swift contract to build an iOS app called [Scores on the Doors](https://itunes.apple.com/gb/app/food-hygiene/id378087298?mt=8).
 The contract was an incredibly challenging being written in a relatively new language with no help from seniors.
 However, it eventually got completed and I can be proud to say that after even less than a year of coding I had managed to release a production iOS app.